How available is Canadian data residency?

 | Microsoft 365 | US | Available | Most business plans | Yes |

-| Google Workspace | US | Partial | Enterprise / data regions | Yes |
+| Google Workspace | US | Partial | Enterprise (data regions) | Yes |

-| Slack | US | Partial | Enterprise Grid (data residency add-on) | Yes |
+| Slack | US (Salesforce) | Partial | Enterprise Grid + add-on | Yes |

 | Zoom | US | No | — | Yes |